noenomblot/ADA_P3-jekyll/index.md

 The election of Donald Trump generates the strongest emotional response in the dataset.
 Sentiment polarizes sharply, existing ties are used more intensely, and social communities absorb political debate at scale.
 As shown in [Figure 1](#fig-cluster-graph-US-election), in the time period around the US election, everything is about Donald Trump or the election.
-In the figure, the subreddits "the_donald" and "hillaryclinton" are highlighted and it can clearly be seen how dominating they, and especially "the_donald" and their close neighbors are.
+In the figure, the subreddits "the_donald" and "hillaryclinton" are highlighted and it can clearly be seen how dominating they, and especially "the_donald" and their close neighbors, are.

 <figure id="fig-cluster-graph-US-election">
   <div class="plotly-embed">
     <iframe
-      src="{{ '/figures/clusters/temporal_cluster_graph_US_election.html' | relative_url }}"
+      src="{{ '/assets/img/clusters/temporal_cluster_graph_US_election.html' | relative_url }}"
       loading="lazy">
     </iframe>
   </div>